 For non-medicine contents, we have cotton balls, cotton buds, digital thermometers, band-aids, ice pack and doctor’s contact numbers.

-Having a first aid kit comes in handy especially when you have a baby and two active children at home, no matter how we make all things safe for our children; there are some circumstances that a doctor in Mom is called for.
+Having a first aid kit comes in handy especially when you have a baby and two active children at home, no matter how we make all things safe for our children, there are some circumstances that a mom’s care is called for.
+Anyway, these are just what I use with my family.
+I still suggest consulting your doctor in everything you do with your family.
+Their safety is our primary concern.